How do I schedule an appointment?

 I do accept insurance for individual therapy*.

-I accept Aetna insurance through Headway or Alma
+I accept Aetna insurance through Headway

-For any other insurances, I would be considered an out-of-network provider.
+For any other insurance, I would be considered an out-of-network provider.
 I can provide a super bill that you could use to file a claim for reimbursement with your insurance (if you are reimbursed for out-of-network services).
 For more information, check with your insurance about your out-of-network benefits for mental health services.

 *I only see couples through my practice which does not accept insurance.